Lipen/discrete-math-course/typst/hw4.typ

 Klapaucius is skeptical: "Universal quantification distributes over disjunction?"

-+ Determine whether this entailment is valid.
+Determine whether this entailment is valid.
+- If valid, provide a formal proof.
-+ If invalid, construct a countermodel: domain $D$ and interpretations of $P$, $Q$ where the premise holds but conclusion fails.
+- If invalid, construct a countermodel: domain $D$ and interpretations of $P$, $Q$ where the premise holds but conclusion fails.

 #pagebreak()